Mauricio Dubon Player Props: Astros vs. Angels

 Mauricio Dubon At The Plate

-- Dubon has 18 doubles, two triples, four home runs and 10 walks while batting .279.
+- Dubon is hitting .277 with 18 doubles, two triples, four home runs and 10 walks.

-- Among the qualified hitters in MLB action, he ranks 31st in batting average, 123rd in on-base percentage, and 104th in slugging.
+- Among the qualified hitters in MLB, he ranks 36th in batting average, 126th in on-base percentage, and 108th in slugging.

+- Dubon has picked up a hit in 54 of 73 games this year, with multiple hits 22 times.

+- Looking at the 73 games he has played this season, he's went deep in four of them (5.5%), and in 1.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.